 NORTH End: 4-way stop, I Ave., Nevada, Story County

-Contrary to previous thought, 133 does NOT end at the Lincoln Highway, but falls a few blocks short, exactly one mile from its south end.
+Contrary to previous thought, 133 did NOT end at the Lincoln Highway, but a few blocks short, exactly one mile from its south end.
 Think the sign looks normal?
 Look left.
 That's facing east looking at the same sign.
-The wood is heavily warped on it.
+The wood is (was) heavily warped on it.

 There is (was) one shield on the route, one more than the minimum needed.
 The eight 133 signs needed are two at the north end, two at the south, and two in each direction on 30 (and I have pictures of five of them on this page).

 SOUTH End: Stop sign/T intersection, US 30, Nevada, Story County